 Globalization is a multifaceted phenomenon that is making the world more complex and more interconnected culturally, politically, linguistically, and economically.
 The multidisciplinary major in globalization studies integrates perspectives from the humanities, social sciences, arts, and natural sciences.

-Academic focus: Political science and globalization studies double major
+Academic focus: Economics, political science, and globalization studies triple major

 Location: Copenhagen, Denmark

 Job: Head of the European Fuel Trading desk at Maersk Oil Trading

 Rosenkrans (pictured above, left) earned his M.S. in Economics from Copenhagen University.
 While studying, he worked at the Danish Ministry of Finance before taking a job with AP Moller-Maersk as a Business Development Manager in Maersk Oil Trading.
 He then joined the trading desk as a fuel trader before assuming responsibility for the European team of traders and operators.